gnss-sdr/geniuss-place/_sp-blocks/01-signal-source.md

   ![GooGle Earth]({{ site.url }}{{ site.baseurl }}/images/RTLSDR-4CH-fs1.2-MSPS-no-LNA.jpg)
 {% endcapture %}

+A _Signal Source_ is the block that injects a continuous stream of raw data samples to the processing flow graph.
+{: .notice--info}

-The input of a software receiver are the raw bits that come out from the front-end’s analog-to-digital converter (ADC), as sketched in Figure [fig:RFfront-end].
+The input of a software receiver are the raw bits that come out from the front-end’s analog-to-digital converter (ADC), as sketched in the figure below.
 Those bits can be read from a file stored in the hard disk or directly in real-time from a hardware device through USB or Ethernet buses.